-Pacquiao intended to trigger his rematch clause but later pulled out due to his commitments as senator in the Philippines.
+Pacquiao intended to trigger his rematch clause but later pulled out due to his commitments as a senator in the Philippines.

-It saw Horn make a successful first defence of his WBO crown with a stoppage win over Britain's Gary Cocoarn but the Queensland star would relinquish the belt to Terance Crawford in his sole fight in America at the MGM Grand.
+It saw Horn make a successful first defence of his WBO crown with a stoppage win over Britain's Gary Corcoran but the Queensland star would relinquish the belt to Terance Crawford in his sole fight in America at the MGM Grand.

 Since then, he has racked up two wins and avenged his defeat to Michael Zerafa at middleweight.
-Horn's most recent bout was against Tim Tszyu - the son to former light welterweight king Kostya Tszyu - who British fans remember more for his devastating defeat to Mancunian Ricky Hatton in 2005.
+Horn's most recent bout was against Tim Tszyu - the son of former light welterweight king Kostya Tszyu - who British fans remember more for his devastating defeat to Mancunian Ricky Hatton in 2005.

 In front of more than 16,000 fans in 2020 during the ongoing global pandemic, Horn tasted a one-sided defeat to Tszyu and has not returned to the ring since.

 At least the Australian held a version of the world title and can one day tell his grandkids about beating one of boxing's greatest, even if it was disputed.